mwkorver/lambda-gdal_translate/README.md

 ```bash
 gdal_translate -b 1 -b 2 -b 3 -of GTiff -outsize 50% 50% -co tiled=yes -co BLOCKXSIZE=512 -co BLOCKYSIZE=512' -co PHOTOMETRIC=YCBCR -co COMPRESS=JPEG -co JPEG_QUALITY='85' input.tif output.tif
 ```
 but from AWS Lambda in a highly parallel, serverless way.
-What makes this possible at scale is that the Lambda function is working with data in [Amazon S3](https://aws.amazon.com/s3), serverless object storage, rather than data in a traditional file system.
-This example uses the USDA's NAIP data set.
+What makes working with large amounts of data in parallel possible is that the Lambda function is working with data in [Amazon S3](https://aws.amazon.com/s3), serverless object storage, rather than data in a traditional file system.
+This example uses the USDA's NAIP data set in the bucket aws-naip.
 The NAIP data is part of the AWS Earth on AWS collection, [here](https://aws.amazon.com/public-datasets/naip/).

 ## Statically Linked `gdal_translate`

 You can use the gdal_translate binary under /bin.
-However if you want a more recent version you need to build a statically linked one on an Amazon Linux instance for it run on AWS Lambda.
+However if you want a more recent version you will need to build a statically linked one on an Amazon Linux instance for it work on AWS Lambda.

 First, spin up an Amazon Linux instance on Amazon EC2.
 In the EC2 console it will look like "Amazon Linux AMI 2017.03.0 (HVM), SSD Volume".
 SSH to the instance and run the following commands: